atomisthq/docs/docs/developer/transform.md

 !!! tip
     Dry run transforms are another example of how commands and events can work hand in hand with Atomist to provide a uniquely powerful solution.
+The pull request is created in response to the transform command.
+It is merged in response to a successful build event.

 ## Create a code transform